foundry-rs/book/src/reference/cli/chisel.md

-  load         Load a cached session view         View the source of a cached session clear-cache  Clear all cached chisel sessions from the cache directory help         Print this message or the help of the given subcommand(s)
+  load         Load a cached session view         View the source of a cached session clear-cache  Clear all cached chisel sessions from the cache directory eval         Simple evaluation of a command without entering the REPL help         Print this message or the help of the given subcommand(s)

 Options: